ehrenamt/nier-automata-jekyll-theme/README.md

 ## Inaccuracies

-There are some key inaccuracies with this theme.
+There are some key inaccuracies with this theme regarding the actual in-game menu.
 The following is a non-exhaustive list of inaccuracies.

 - Lack of icons in the horizontal top menu items
 - Lack of arrow pointer on hover / selection of horizontal menu items